canjs/can-view-scope/docs/prototype.add.md

 ## Use

 `scope.add(context)` creates a new scope object.
-Values can be looked up in the parent `scope` object by prefixing the key with `"../"`. [can-view-scope::find find] can also be used to search in the parent's context after the initial context is explored.
+Values can be looked up in the parent `scope` object by prefixing the key with `"../"`. [can-view-scope::find find] can also be used to search in the parent’s context after the initial context is explored.
 For example:

 ```js
 var list = [{name: "Justin"}, {name: "Brian"}];